utep-cs-systems-courses/tcp-file-transfer-2-dmorales22/file-transfer-lab/README.md

 `-?` or `--usage` or `-h`: To see the usage parameters.

 ### Server Usage:
 The server (both versions) by default will run on `127.0.0.1:50001`.
-Another thing to note is that the server stores files in an automatically created directory called `received_files`.
-Incomplete files (due to lost connection) are not deleted, but is warned in the server console.
+Another thing to note is that the server stores files in an automatically created directory called `received_files/` within the same directory the server script is in.
+Incomplete files (due to lost connection) are not deleted, but are warned of in the server console.

 `-l` or `--listenPort`: To specify a port you want to use.
 Example `-l 50002` in this format.